strmprivacy/docs/docs/01-overview/04-organization.md

 ## Determine the consent levels for handling personal data in your company {#consent-levels}

-Event contents are governed by [*event contracts*](docs/02-concepts/02-data-contracts/index.md#contract).
+Event contents are governed by [*data contracts*](docs/02-concepts/02-data-contracts/index.md#contract).
 These define among other things which attributes of an event contain personal data.